CSE237SP2021/project-sunrisealert/README.md

 User stories for next iteration:
   - As a user, I want to customize the amount of articles that appear
   - As a user, I want to blacklist articles from certain urls
+  - ~As a user, I want the option to automatically open links instead of running an additional script~

+Everything we've implemented currently works

+### Iteration 3
+Completed user stories:
+ - As a user, I want to customize the amount of articles that appear
  - As a user, I want the option to automatically open links instead of running an additional script

-Everything we've implemented currently works
+ - As a user, I want Sunshine Alerts to have configurable settings so it opens and runs quickly

+Everything we have implemented works (within reason).
+Windows Subsystem for Linux (WSL) does not have native support for opening programs found on the main windows system.
+But if run through an IDE, even Windows users can have articles opened in their favorite browser.

 ### Running Instructions:
 1. type 'bash SunriseAlerts.sh' into your terminal
-1. to automatically open the urls in your default web browser type 'bash OpenLinks.sh' in terminal
+1. to automatically open the urls in your default web browser type the number of the article when prompted (not for WSL)
 1. to view the urls, open src/main/java/links.txt
+1. to change your name, location, or the number of articles displayed change the corresponding fields in SunriseAlerts.config